tushark203/tushark203/README.md

 - 👋 Hi, I’m @tushark203
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning c and python
+- 🌱 I’m currently learning c and java
 - 📫 How to reach me : tushar200392@gmail.com

 <!---